-More Than Good Enough: Inside Jussie Smollett's Inspiring Road to Empire
+Jussie Smollett's Inspiring Story Gets Complicated: Inside His Road to Empire

 "There is so much work to be done," he said.
 "Like, oh my God, we are f--ked up.
 Next-level f--ked up.
 And I don't know what the f--k we are going to do, but we got to do something, and we've got to do it fast.
 We've got to change the world, y'all."

-So, Smollett was right in 2016 about there being so much work still to be done—and he continues to be right.

-Though the goal of such hateful, senseless, ignorant attacks is to instill fear, they ultimately end up only making those on the right side of history stronger.
-And judging by everything he's been through, everything he's seen and everything he has stood for, before he was famous and since, Smollett cannot be scared into backing down from what he knows is a fight that society has no choice but to win.

-As he also optimistically told Out, "I don't believe that we were created to hate.
+He also optimistically told Out, "I don't believe that we were created to hate.
 I believe that we were created only to love.
 Love is the root of the happiest of times and of wars.
 Love, or lack of love—but love is the root of everything."

+Much more will be said, written and tweeted about what is going on with Jussie Smollett.
+And in the wake of the initial hoax rumors last week, many people were just as quick to voice their ongoing support as some were to flip the switch and go smug on anyone who had no problem believing Smollett's account of what happened.

+"Somehow, I thought, or at least hoped, society at large was at the point of believing victims, what with the enduring impact of the #MeToo movement," Tre'vell Anderson, director of culture and entertainment for Out, wrote in an op-ed last Thursday.
+"But what these seemingly malicious and unfounded rumors, criticisms, and allegations of deception lodged at the Empire actor tell me is that those of us perpetually at the bottom of the socio-cultural stepladder—Black LGBTQ+ people—still aren't granted the apparent, simplest of luxuries afforded our counterparts: the benefit of the doubt."